MRes Primary Care (Web-based Learning) / Course details

 This is an interactive online course which involves working through the course notes provided online, linked references and other online sources of information.
-You will be encouraged to use self-reflection to help you think about the ideas discussed, and take part in discussion board activities.
+You will be encouraged to use self-reflection to help you think about the ideas discussed and take part in discussion board activities.
 You are encouraged to work through the unit in a logical sequence.
 The calendar in Blackboard will guide you as to what you should be doing and when.
 However, students on these course units could work through course content at different paces without negative impact on their attainment.
 Participation in the discussion boards is greatly encouraged.
-You will be asked to bring a professional or relevant personal development `problem’ to the course.
+You are encouraged o bring a professional or relevant personal development `problem’ to the course.
 The course is designed to provide an academic basis for understanding and applying implementation science.

 - Group/team working

 - The student is expected to play an active role collaborating with experienced trainers and other students to work through their own problem and exit with a greater understanding of the issues involved as well as possible solutions.